+- Knives and weapons

+- Alcohol

+- Illegal drugs

+- Stolen items

 - Tobacco and cigarette papers

 - Fireworks

 - Pornographic images

 - Any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property

-- Any item banned by the school rules which has been identified in the rules as an item which may be searched for.
+- Any item banned by school rules which has been identified in the rules as an item which may be searched for.

-- Lighters

-8.4 Weapons and knives and extreme or child pornography must always be handed over to the police, otherwise it is for the teacher to decide if and when to return a confiscated item.
+- 8.4 Weapons and knives and extreme or child pornography must always be handed over to the police, otherwise it is for the teacher to decide if and when to return a confiscated item.